 - Not wide enough

 The Core Wrestling shoes are lightweight and reliable ones that are made from synthetic leather and soft mesh fabric.
 The sole is comfortable and tactile during your lifting sessions as it is slightly raised on the sides.
 This feature ensures best traction even in lateral movements.
-These shoes are also porous and breathable due to the fabric that is sewn on the sides.
+These training-specific shoes are also porous and breathable due to the fabric that is sewn on the sides.
 You’ll find that the tread patterns on the soles feature big circles at the pivot points that are a must for any wrestling or weightlifting shoes as they are supportive.

 - Comfortable and raised sole